Iron486/SPWLA_PDDA_SIG_machine_learning_competition/README.md

 The notebook called "Iron486_1.ipynb" is the one with the best root-mean-squared-error on test dataset.

-The file named "report_Iron486_1.pdf" is the report that includes the description of the methods and of the results obtained.
+The file named "report_Iron486_1.pdf" is the report that includes the description of the methods and the obtained results.

 In the folder called "Other results" there are other notebook results,  using different hyperparameters and different techniques.